scionsamurai/llm_api_crate/README.md

+# llm_api_access

 The `llm_api_access` crate provides a unified way to interact with different large language models (LLMs) like OpenAI, Gemini, and Anthropic.

 ## Current Status

-Currently I develop this because it is used to power an open-source coding assistant currently in active development.
+This crate is used to power an open-source coding assistant currently in active development.
 Gemini has been the main test target; OpenAI (including embeddings) and Anthropic are supported but have been exercised less.
 Development is self encouraged so updates can be far and few between, open an issue on github if you want something specific.

 ### LLM Enum